 - Flinx from Alan Dean Foster's Pip and Flinx series.
 Not only is Flinx an orphan who lived on the streets, as an adult after being adopted he takes some under his wing that fit the definition perfectly.

-- Lyra from His Dark Materials is a rare voluntary example: she was born and raised among the posh, wealthy nobility of Oxford and knows every single licentiate in the Jordan College, but being a Little Miss Badass, she spends her days fighting against the kids from the other neighborhoods, stealing stuff from the docks, and climbing and sneaking around Jordan College during the night.
+- Lyra from His Dark Materials is a rare voluntary example: she was born and raised among the posh, wealthy nobility of Oxford and knows every single licentiate in the Jordan College, but she spends her days fighting against the kids from the other neighborhoods, stealing stuff from the docks, and climbing and sneaking around Jordan College during the night.

 - Zael in Dan Abnett's Warhammer 40,000 novels of Ravenor.

 - Nan from Mercedes Lackey's The Wizard of London is a good example of one.

 - For that matter so was Skif, at least to start out with.

 - There was also another young Herald-Trainee in Arrows of the Queen who gets a mention on one of the Mage Winds books.
 He was one used for unsavory purposes.

 - Kim in Patricia C. Wrede's Mairelon the Magician.
 A girl disguised as a boy, and for good reason.

 - In the Outlander series, Fergus grew up this way, living in a whorehouse, unsure which of the ladies was his mother, until adopted by Jamie.
 In places it's a very dark take on this trope — for example, the fact that Fergus had also prostituted himself for money.